robocode-dev/tank-royale/docs/docs/articles/physics.md

 ### Time measurement

 Robocode is turn-based, and hence time is measured in turns.
-With each turn, each bot receives new information and events about what is going on in the arena, and the bot sends new commands to the server.
-A battle can take several rounds, for example, 10 rounds.
+With each turn, each bot receives new information and events about what is going on in the arena.
+And with each turn, the bot needs to send new commands to the server.

+A battle has one or more rounds, for example, 10 rounds.
 Turns and rounds are measured are provided as a number.
-Rounds start at round number 1, and each round start with turn number 1.
+Rounds start at round number 1, and each round starts with turn number 1.

 ### Distance measurement